buidl1/zundernet/README.md

 To use the app you also need Komodo deamon and zcash params.

-Zcash params for Windows and Linux may be downloaded using attached scripts (komodo-win, komodo-lin)
+Zcash params for Windows and Linux may be downloaded using attached scripts (komodo-win, komodo-lin).

+When all above conditions are met you should run:

+1. Windows, cmd:
+python zundernet.py

+2. Linux, terminal:
+python3 zundernet.py

+Then you point the app to komodo-cli and wallet file to be able to use it.